 10 Facts You Didn't Know About New Zealand Fur Seals

-1. There are three types of pinnipeds - walruses, true seals and seals.
-New Zealand fur seals are classed as 'seals' and not 'true seals' as they have external ear flaps like sea lions amongst other characteristics unique to the 'seal' family.
+1. There are three types of pinnipeds – walruses, true seals and seals.
+New Zealand fur seals are classed as ‘seals’ and not ‘true seals’, because they have external ear flaps like sea lions as well as other characteristics unique to the ‘seal’ family.

 2. Once hunted close to extinction, the fur seal population is recovering with the last estimate of 200,000 back in 2001.

 3. In New Zealand, they can be mostly be found along coastlines that have rocky areas for them to haul out on to.